content-left-bg.png

 Principals, managers and supervisors

-Rehabilitation and return to work coordinators (RRTWC)
+Rehabilitation and Return to Work Coordinators (RRTWC)

-Director, Human Resources Business Partnering
+Director, Human Resources (HR)

-Organisational Safety and Wellbeing team Injury Management (OSW IM)
+Health, Safety and Wellbeing team

 Director, Organisational Safety and Wellbeing (OSW)

-- send written correspondence to the employee containing the proposed action of ill health retirement and giving the employee 14 days to respond, and if the decision is made to ill health retire the employee, send written correspondence advising them of their ill health retirement and Notice of Further Consideration (Health Reasons)
+• if the decision is made to ill health retire the employee, send written correspondence advising them of their ill health retirement and Notice of Further Consideration (Health Reasons)

 Process

-1. Regional proposal and endorsement
+1. IHR proposal and endorsement

 Criteria